automationhacks/automationhacks.github.io/about.md

 Hello there.

 I'm Gaurav Singh.
 I live in Bangalore, India with my wife and with my other love, Computers what else?
 I am a self-proclaimed geek.
 My first PC was an Intel 80386 running Windows 3.1 and the earliest programming language I remember working with was BASIC.

 Over the years, I have been testing and **automating** a lot of Web apps, API's and Mobile Apps (Android/IOS) in different domains.

 I consider myself a reasonably experienced tester and have spent a significant amount of time writing automation frameworks and utilities in Python and Java and now more recently in Kotlin.

-My work and experience have made me quite _opinionated_ on how _testing should happen_ and I
-<span style="text-decoration:underline;">do not</span> believe a tester is a sole person responsible
-for Quality but rather in a whole team testing approach.
+My work and experience have made me quite _opinionated_ on how _testing should happen_ and I do **NOT** believe a tester is a sole person responsible for Quality but rather in a whole team testing approach.

-My general motto in life is to &#8220;_Have strong opinions weakly held&#8221;_ and thus healthy debate and discussion are **very** valuable to me.
+My general motto in life is to _Have strong opinions weakly held_ and thus healthy debate and discussion are **very** valuable to me.
 That is how we all grow and learn IMHO.

 I also consider myself to be a reasonable person overall and am always keen to listen and understand all viewpoints for something under discussion before coming to my own conclusions.